 Almost twenty years later the realism aspect has dated hilariously, but Oblivion is still a good-looking game, albeit in a different way.
 The neon colours and plastic terrain now look like a deliberate stylistic choice, like The Long Dark or Zelda: Breath of the Wild, rather than a failed attempt at realism.
 It's a rare example of a game that has gone from looking great, to looking naff, to looking great again but in a different way.
 If I was remastering it I would improve the scenery pop-in, tart up the dungeons, licence a more realistic terrain generator, but otherwise leave it alone.

 The music has also aged well.
-It's just legitimately good.
+In fact it's legitimately good.
 The Elder Scrolls games have orchestral-style soundtracks that make the games seem more expensive than they are.
 I say orchestral-style because they have a whiff of sampled strings about them, but the orchestration is solid, and Oblivion is particularly lovely:

 I played Oblivion on a Windows 10 PC in 2024 and it was generally unproblematic.
 Unlike Fallout 3 it doesn't have to be patched to get rid of the now-defunct Games for Windows Live.
 On a subjective level it felt slightly newer than Fallout 3 or Fallout: New Vegas despite being the older game.
 I'm not sure if it was the denser foliage, the more diverse colour palette, the grass, or the more expensive-sounding music.